 Brew API Overview

 Brew’s REST API gives you secure, programmatic access to core email marketing features.
-Use the API to:
+Use the API to:- Test and verify your API key

 - Send transactional emails using your published email designs